hujhax/austin-improv-wiki/List of Austin Improv Theaters.md

 [[The Lair]] was an improv theater in Round Rock that opened and closed in 2010.

 Prior to 2013, [[Gnap!
 Theater Projects]] produced improv shows at [[Salvage Vanguard Theater]].

-The theater still hosts occasional improv shows, but is largely inactive.
+[[The New Movement Theater]] began at 1819 Rosewood Ave, then moved to 616 Lavaca St. In February 2018, TNM's owners transferred the space to the new Fallout Theater.